CRUSTAAY/flexgetseriesviewsite/README.md

 step 3) open your sudoers file and add in the line listed in the file 'sudoers line', substituting values where required (i.e the username and location)

-step 4) put your index.php somewhere that it can be viewed as a webpage (i use /var/www/html/series/index.php, giving me http://mydomain.com/series/)
+step 4) put your index.php somewhere that it can be viewed as a webpage (i use /var/www/html/series/index.php, giving me http://mydomain.com/series/) change the line "exec('sudo -u USERNAMERUNNINGFLEXGET -H /scripts/showseries.sh', $out);" as needed (note: -H is required, it changes the home directory so that flexget series list works)